 Water Week Grants

-Thanks to our generous sponsors, Water Week has up to $30,000 in mini-grants available in two separate funds.
+2018 Water Week Grant round will be announced in Mid-February.
+Thanks to the generous support of our sponsors, Water Week has up to $50,000 in mini-grants available in two separate funds.

 Grants in the amount of $500-$2,500 are eligible with proper match.
 Please click on the buttons below for all the details.